aineethitari/unit4_project/README.md

 ## System Diagram

 ![System Diagram Unit4](https://user-images.githubusercontent.com/112055062/236818257-95f6f890-4477-4091-a20b-843eb032904d.jpeg)
-*Fig* This is the system diagram for the proposed solution
+*Fig.* This is the system diagram for the proposed solution The system diagram shows the relationships between each component of the project.
+This includes the inputs from the keyboard and the mouse to the computer Apple Mac Book Pro 2020 with Mac OS Monterey 12.6.
+Within the computer there is the Python 3.11 programming language which is used to create the functionalities and connects the SQL database and the web browser.

 ## Wireframe Diagram
 ## ER Diagram